Marc-Solution/Mavera/README.md

 - Fontawesome
 - Google fonts

-### New features added after testing
+## New features added after testing

-#### Added changes to the products cards
+### Added changes to the products cards

 The original idea for the products cards did not look so good when testing it.
 The product information text on the cards became very stretched out on the mobile and smartphone versions.
 I solved this by creating a popup modal with the product information text.
 Instead of having the product info text on the card there is a button that opens up a popup modal with the product information text.
 Each product have a popup modal with the product information text, a buy button that takes the user to the fictional facebook web shop, and a background image with a nature theme.

-#### Features added after my second mentor session
+### Features added after mymentor sessions

 After going through the website with my mentor, he suggested that I should add a link to a webshop.
-He said that if this was a real company web-site that they could easily start a facebook webshop and that I should add a link to a Facebook web shop on the website.
+He said that if this was a real company website, they could easily start a facebook and instagram webshop, and that I should add a links to the webshops.
 So I did that.

-There are links to The fictional Facebook web shop on all pages and in the navbar.
-Since this is a fictional Company ( at least at this point ) The links only go to Facebook.com, not to the company’s Facebook web shop since it does not exist.

-#### Features added after my third mentor session
+There are links to the companies webshops, in the footer, the contact page and in the shop page.

 # Testing